 Ordinary Time: January 10th

-Wednesday of the First Week of Ordinary Time
+Monday of the First Week in Ordinary Time

 Other Commemorations: St. Paul, the First Hermit (RM); St. Miltiades, Pope and Martyr (RM)